Latest Updates and Resources

 What if I have been vaccinated?

-Those who have been fully vaccinated (2 weeks post 2nd dose of vaccine), and within 90 days of vaccine), will not need to quarantine if in close contact.
+Those who have been fully vaccinated (2 weeks post 2nd or final dose of vaccine), and within 90 days of vaccine), will not need to quarantine if in close contact.

 Please see linked Health Department Testing Algorithm for more detail: KCHD Testing Algorithm and Protocol